USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_model_outputs.md

 [Return to Table 7-1](#pmdiag_t)

 This optional 2-D CCTM diagnostic file contains instantaneous information at the end of the hour for each model hour on the geometric mean diameters, geometric standard deviations, bulk densities, 2nd moments and 3rd moments for the lognormal modes.
-It also inlcudes the fraction of each mode that contributes to PM1, PM2.5, and PM10 and the AMS transmissio factor for each mode.
-Many diagnostics relating to hetereogenous chemistry are provided inlcuding the N<sub>2</sub>O<sub>5</sub> reaction probability, the ClNO<sub>2</sub> reaction yield, and the IEPOX updake coefficinet.
+It also includes the fraction of each mode that contributes to PM1, PM2.5, and PM10 and the AMS transmission factor for each mode.
+Many diagnostics relating to heterogenous chemistry are provided including the N<sub>2</sub>O<sub>5</sub> reaction probability, the ClNO<sub>2</sub> reaction yield, and the IEPOX uptake coefficient.
 Units for all variables are specified in the output file.
 This file is only created if the CTM_APMDIAG environment variable is set to Y (Default is N).

 <a id=apmdiag></a>
 ### CCTM_APMDIAG: average hourly aerosol diagnostics file
 [Return to Table 7-1](#apmdiag_t)

 This optional 2-D CCTM diagnostic file contains integral average information for each model hour on the geometric mean diameters, geometric standard deviations, bulk densities, 2nd moments and 3rd moments for the lognormal modes.
-It also inlcudes the fraction of each mode that contributes to PM1, PM2.5, and PM10 and the AMS transmissio factor for each mode.
-Many diagnostics relating to hetereogenous chemistry are provided inlcuding the N<sub>2</sub>O<sub>5</sub> reaction probability, the ClNO<sub>2</sub> reaction yield, and the IEPOX updake coefficinet.
+It also includes the fraction of each mode that contributes to PM1, PM2.5, and PM10 and the AMS transmission factor for each mode.
+Many diagnostics relating to heterogenous chemistry are provided including the N<sub>2</sub>O<sub>5</sub> reaction probability, the ClNO<sub>2</sub> reaction yield, and the IEPOX uptake coefficient.
 Units for all variables are specified in the output file.
 This file is only created if the CTM_APMDIAG environment variable is set to Y (Default is N).

 <a id=b3gts></a>
 ### CCTM_B3GTS_S: biogenic emissions diagnostic file